Central Cee: 2020–2023: Wild West, 23, and Split Decision

 Central Cee met his future manager YBeeez in 2019, who encouraged him to pursue music further.
-After switching from auto-tuned hip hop to a style similar to UK drill, Central Cee released his breakout single "Day in the Life" on 14 June 2020.
+After switching from auto-tuned hip-hop to a style similar to UK drill, he released his breakout single "Day in the Life" on 14 June 2020.
 He followed it up with "Molly" in July, and achieved further success with the single "Loading", released on 22 October 2020.
 The music videos for the three tracks were released by GRM Daily.
 "Loading" and February 2021's "Commitment Issues" both reached the top 20 of the UK Singles Chart.
 Central Cee self-released his debut mixtape Wild West in March 2021, which debuted at number two on the UK Albums Chart and number one on the UK R&B Albums Chart.

 In September 2021, the single "Obsessed with You" reached number 4 on the UK Singles Chart, and would become the lead single to his second mixtape, 23, announced in November 2021.
 Central Cee's Daily Duppy was released on Christmas of 2021.
 The second and third singles from the mixtape, "Retail Therapy" and "Cold Shoulder", were released on 6 and 27 January 2022.
 On 25 February 2022, 23 was released and became his first number one on the UK Albums Chart.

 Following previews at concerts and on social media, his single "Doja" released on 21 July 2022 alongside a music video directed by Cole Bennett.
 It became his highest charting song of his career, debuting at number 2 on the UK Singles Chart.
 The song also reached number 12 on the US Bubbling Under Hot 100 chart.
 On 14 October 2022, Central Cee surprise released his EP No More Leaks, which was supported by the single "One Up" which released the day before.
 On 16 December 2022, he released the single "Let Go", which samples the Passenger single "Let Her Go" and peaked at number six on the UK Singles Chart.
 In 2022, Central Cee became the first UK rapper to achieve 1 billion Spotify streams in a single year.
 On 9 February 2023, he released the single "Me & You".

 On 1 June 2023, Central Cee and Dave released the joint single "Sprinter".
 It was the lead single to their collaborative EP Split Decision, which was surprise-released on 4 June.
-"Sprinter" became Central Cee's first number-one single, and broke the record for the biggest streaming week for a rap song in UK history.
+"Sprinter" became his first number-one single, and broke the record for the biggest streaming week for a rap song in UK history.
 The single also broke the record for the longest running number-one rap single in the UK.
 In late June, Central Cee appeared on XXL magazine's 2023 Freshman Class.
 Days later, it was announced that he had signed to Columbia Records.
 On 21 July, Central Cee released his "On the Radar Freestyle" with Drake.
 The track debuted at number 80 on the Billboard Hot 100, becoming his first song to reach the chart.